Why The Chips Are Down: Navigating the Global Chip Shortages and Beyond

 We're seeing these mixed signals — with shortages of critical chips in one area and unforeseen component oversupply in others— throughout the global supply chain.
 Making it through this, or any, moment of uncertainty starts with a resilient supply chain strategy built on visibility, predictability and communication.

 How to Navigate the Global Chip Shortage

 Perhaps the only thing that can be said with certainty about the global chip shortages is that no one is certain when they will end.
-Optimistic estimates from economic and business leaders are looking to the end of 2022.
 If demand holds as expected based on market data and conversations with our customers, we expect the semiconductor market to be tight well into 2023.

 There's no easy way to get around a short supply of semiconductors and rising costs when every company is in the same boat.
 However, there's a big difference between a leaky kayak and a powerboat that is capable of navigating rocky waters.
 Every original equipment manufacturer (OEM) can take a series of steps to ensure they're in the best position possible as chip shortages persist: